-You can apply and operate the account in branches (find your nearest).
+You can apply and operate the account in branches (find your nearest) or by post.

 Watch out for when the short-term bonus ends - mark it in your diary then ditch & switch at that point (use the Tart Alert to help).